robocomp/gsoc22-socnavenv/socnavenv/README.md

 ## Action Space
-The action space consists of the following two velocities that are given:
-1. Linear Velocity
-2. Angular Velocity

-Both the values lie between [-1, 1].
-The environment would later map these velocities to the allowed values.
+The action space consists of three components, vx, vy, and va.
+Here the X axis is the robot's heading direction.
+For differential drive robots, the component vy would be 0.
+All the three components take in a value between -1 and 1, which will be later mapped to the corresponding speed using the maximum set in the config file.

 ## Environment Features
 As mentioned, the envionment is highly configurable, and can be controlled using the config file that is passed in the `gym.make` command.
 These are some other features of the environment that can be controlled.